 - What – if anything – you’ll take in lieu of payment (a car, housekeeping or renovation services, etc)

-Remember: email and text messages are legally binding contracts
+4. Know that emails and texts are legally binding contracts

-You can loan money to your partner even if he or she is in a different country; you don’t need their signature on the loan agreement.
-Make sure you describe the terms of the loan in your email or text message – and make double sure that they respond with an email or text message agreeing to the loan terms.
+You can lend money to your boyfriend even if he is in a different country; he doesn’t need to be physically present to make a loan agreement legal.
+As Judge Marilyn Milian says, a contract written on toilet paper with a crayon is legal and enforceable!
+That said, however, it’s also helpful to describe the terms of the loan in your email or text message.
+Make sure your boyfriend responds with an email or text message agreeing to the loan terms.

-If you have a contract signed by both parties, you don’t need a witness…but it can’t hurt!
-If you should have to sue your lover in court for the loan repayment (and it happens all the time!), a witness can be valuable in helping you win your case.
+If you have a contract signed by both parties, you don’t actually legally need a witness…but it can’t hurt!
+If you end up having to sue your boyfriend in court for the loan repayment (which happens all the time), a witness can be valuable in helping you win your case.